Ernanm280/preparing-ad-inf-azure/README.md

 ---
 ***CREATE RESOURCE GROUP.***

-Created a resource group to organize and manage all Azure resources for the Active Directory lab.
-I begin by logging in to the [Azure](https://portal.azure.com/) Portal, typing "Resource Group" in the search bar, selecting it, and pressing **Create** to create a resource group.
-I named it "rg-active-directory-lab", selected **Review + Create**, and then **Create**.
+Created a resource group to centrally organize and manage all Azure resources for the Active Directory lab.
+I began by signing in to the [Azure](https://portal.azure.com/) portal, searching for “Resource Groups,” and selecting the service.
+From there, I initiated the creation process, assigned the name “rg-active-directory-lab,” and completed the setup by selecting “Review + Create,” followed by “Create.”

 <img width="1119" height="709" alt="Screenshot 2026-04-10 202145" src="https://github.com/user-attachments/assets/5785d2fe-6cd6-4c2a-bdec-b9283fe8d78b" />
 <img width="813" height="703" alt="Screenshot 2026-04-10 211121" src="https://github.com/user-attachments/assets/1cbbe209-dfdd-499a-bb5a-bcf041ad6306" />